lakshmi-sathi/avsdpll_1v8/ChargePump/README.md

 <h1> 15T Charge Pump with good current matching characteristics based on Self-Cascode Transistor </h1>

 <h2> Method of Optimisation: </h2>

-* This circuit is adapted from <b> [3] </b> as it claims to provide decent current matching characteristics with minimal number of transistors, and good output impedence.
+* This circuit is adapted from <b> [3] </b> as it claims to provide decent current matching characteristics with minimal number of transistors, and good output impedence. <br>
 * The use of SC Transistor in the circuit is optimised for good output impedence by choosing apt transistor sizing as mentioned in <b>[3]</b>. <br>
 * Minimum area is kept in mind by using the least 'W' values for transistors wherever possible. <br>